VICS-CORE/stats/docs/papers/cpec.md

 We've used basic calculus in order to identify peaks in a given curve.
 Peaks of a curve are maximas and we need to find the global maximum in order to correctly identify the peak.
 Hence we identify points where the slope of the epidemic curve crosses 0.
 The points thus identified can be any of maxima, minima or points of inflexion.
 To accurately declare a point as a maximum, we've used the second order derviative of the curve.
 Once we ensure that the points selected are maxima only, we finally choose the point with maximum average number of cases and declare it as the peak.

-#### Identifying points where slope = 0
+#### Identifying points where slope is 0

 The slope of the epidemic curve is given by change in daily number of cases.
-Since `number of new cases` is a discrete variable with highly varying numbers each day, the plot isn't smooth.
-In order to minimize noise and identify a trend, we first compute a six day moving average of the daily number of cases.
-More days in the moving average would mean a smoother curve but would be at the cost of the days that we need to wait to confirm the peak date after it truely happens.
+Order of these numbers vary from location to location.
+Hence we've normalised this data by converting it to percentiles.
+The day with maximum daily cases is considered as 100%.
+Next, since `number of new cases` is a discrete variable with highly varying numbers each day, the plot of percentiles varies equally and is not smooth.
+In order to minimize noise and identify a trend, we first compute a six day centered moving average of the daily number of cases.
+More days in the moving average would mean a smoother curve but would be at the cost of the days that we need to wait to confirm the peak date after it truly happens.
 Next, slope of this moving average curve at any given date is calculated by subtracting the value three days before that date from the value three days after that date and averaging the difference by a factor of 6.
-This denotes the change in daily new cases per day and is the slope of the smoothened curve.
+This denotes the change in daily new cases per day and its arctangent gives the slope of the smoothened curve.
 We identify the dates where sign of this slope changes and declare them as potential peaks.
 Smoothening the curve does not alter the veracity of the disease spread direction as the data collected is mostly the date the cases were reported which have a lag and very across data sets.

 #### Verifying whether a potential peak is a maximum

 In order to distinguish between maxima, minima and points of inflexion, we use the second order derivaitve.
 At maxima, the slope of the curve changes from negative to positive and at minima, the slope changes from positive to negative.
 At points of inflexion, the slope hits 0 but again continues in the same direction.
 With this knowledge, we compute the slope of slope, i.e. the derivative of derivative at all potential peaks and check its sign.
 The values of slope form a curve which is also rough and can benefit from smoothening.
-However the time interval we use for the same has to be much smaller since we are looking at the value on a particular date rather than a value averaged over an interval.
-Hence we calculate a two day moving average of the slope and evaluate its sign on each potential peak.
-We reject all dates where second order derivative is close to 0 or positive.
+Hence we calculate a six day centered moving average of the slope and evaluate its sign on each potential peak.
+We reject all dates where second order derivative is 0 or positive.
 Remaining points are maxima for sure.

 #### Choosing one out of many maximums

 While ideally the epidemic curve should resemble a bell shape, real data plots can vary significantly because of govt intervention, change in people behavior, climate et cetera.
-This can result in multiple maximums in the curve.
+This can result in multiple maxima in the curve.
 In such situations, we consider the day with greater number of new patients as the peak.
 An example for the same is United States.

 #### Algorithm

+1. % new cases at any date d = 100 * new cases at date d / max(new cases)
-1. smoothened new cases = centered 6 day moving average of daily new cases
+2. smoothened new cases = centered 6 day moving average of % new cases
-2. change in new cases at date d = ( smoothened new cases at d+3 - smoothened new cases at d-3 ) / 6
+3. change in new cases at date d = ( smoothened new cases at d+3 - smoothened new cases at d-3 ) / 6
+4. slope at date d = arctangent (change in new cases at date d)
-3. potential peaks = dates where change in new cases changes sign
+5. potential peaks = dates where slope changes sign
-4. change in slope = ( change in new cases at date d+1 - change in new cases at d-1 ) / 2
+6. change in slope = ( slope at date d+1 - slope at d-1 ) / 2
-5. maximums = potential peak dates where change in slope is negative
+7. maximums = potential peaks where change in slope is negative
-6. peak = maximum with greater new cases value
+8. peak = maximum with greater % new cases

 ### Results